-The UK has disclosure rules which are designed to provide HMRC with information about potential tax avoidance schemes at an earlier stage than would otherwise have been the case.
+The UK has disclosure rules (with the acronym "DOTAS") which are designed to provide HMRC with information about potential tax avoidance schemes at an earlier stage than would otherwise have been the case.
 This enables HMRC to investigate the schemes and introduce legislation (often a new "targeted anti-avoidance rule") to counteract the avoidance where appropriate.